Maryland football trounced by No. 14 Penn State, 30-0

-The caveat to that statistic is that both of the Terps’ wins had come in the last four matchups, the latest of which was in 2020 — albeit in front of an empty stadium — that featured many of the same players that took the field in the 2022 rendition of the matchup.
+The caveat to that statistic is that both of the Terps’ wins had come in the last four matchups, the latest of which was in 2020 — albeit in an empty stadium because of COVID-19 — that featured many of the same players that took the field in the 2022 rendition of the matchup.

 For a program still searching for a true rival in the Big Ten, Saturday’s showdown with Penn State — a program that recruits many of the same players as Maryland and has a large alumni presence in the Washington, D.C. area — presented a handful of opportunities.
 Not only would a win mean that Maryland would be 7-3 for the first time in over a decade and secure its first win over a ranked Big Ten team since joining the conference, it would be undeniable evidence that Maryland is, at a minimum, trending closer to consistently competing with programs like Penn State that have a long tradition of playing winning football.